Cooperative Education and Internships

 Students hired in cooperative education positions must enroll in specially designated co-op courses and work with a faculty advisor from within the appropriate department.
-Each position is assessed by the career development specialist and/or faculty advisor for its potential to provide learning experiences relevant to the student’s professional and educational goals.
+Each position is assessed by a faculty advisor for its potential to provide learning experiences relevant to the student’s professional and educational goals.

 Cooperative education offers both alternating and parallel positions.
 Students who select the alternating option must complete a semester of full-time enrollment in coursework before entering a second alternating position.
 Alternating positions carry the status of full-time students.

 Students selecting the parallel option are required to carry a minimum of 6 credit hours of coursework in addition to their co-op course.
 Students may enroll in parallel co-op positions during consecutive semesters.